GlitchLinux/clogger/README.md

 ├── clogger.log
 └── clogger-live.html
 ```
 ---

 ## 🤖 Claude Integration (MCP)

 If you're using Claude with MCP ssh-server access, add this to your Claude preferences to enable automatic logging:

-# After clogger installtion Add the this to you claude preferences

 ```
 ════════════════════════════════════